Compassionate South Carolina Burn Injury Attorneys

 - Radiation burns.
 Radiation burns can be caused by X-rays, radiation therapy used in the treatment of cancer, tanning beds, and UV rays (like the sun).

 - Thermal burns.
+Thermal burns are the most common type of burns affecting children.
 Hot objects such as boiling water, steam, oil or grease, hot metals, space heaters, electrical malfunctions and more can cause thermal burns.
 Thermal burns from gas tanks, auto accidents, boat or airplane accidents can also cause flammable items to ignite.
 These burns can happen quickly and be quite severe.

 - Inhalation burns.
 Inhaling smoke, toxic fumes or steam causes respiratory burns.
 If the ventilation is poor, the severity of the burn will likely be worse.